xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-oniguruma.md

 but we have to add every SONAME REQUIRES.

-Note that if the build of `bat` wouldn't have failed, it would **not** have `oniguruma` in it's runtime dependencies.
+Note that if the build of `bat` wouldn't have failed, it would **not** have `oniguruma` in its runtime dependencies.

 If a library is a dependency of another package, we **should** add the SHLIB to `common/shlibs`, but it isn't mandatory otherwise (but libraries are usually